Last Updated: May 2020. This article was originally written by Michał Maj with further contributions from the Appsilon Data Science team.

-YOLO (“You Only Look Once”) is an effective real-time object recognition algorithm, first described in the seminal 2015 paper by Joseph Redmon et al. “You Only Look Once: Unified, Real-Time Object Detection“.
-In this article we introduce the concept of object detection, the algorithm itself and one of its open source implementations.
+YOLO (“You Only Look Once”) is an effective real-time object recognition algorithm, first described in the seminal 2015 paper by Joseph Redmon et al. In this article we introduce the concept of object detection, the YOLO algorithm itself, and one of the algorithm’s open source implementations: Darknet.

 Image classification is one of the many exciting applications of convolutional neural networks.
 Aside from simple image classification, there are plenty of fascinating problems in computer vision, with object detection being one of the most interesting.
 It is commonly associated with self-driving cars where systems blend computer vision, LIDAR and other technologies to generate a multidimensional representation of the road with all its participants.
 Object detection is also commonly used in video surveillance, especially in crowd monitoring to prevent terrorist attacks, count people for general statistics or analyze customer experience with walking paths within shopping centers.

 To explore the concept of object detection it is useful to begin with image classification.
 It goes through levels of incremental complexity.

 Image classification (1) aims at assigning an image to one of a number of different categories (e.g. car, dog, cat, human, etc.), essentially answering the question “What is in this picture?”.
 One image has only one category assigned to it.

 Object localization (2) then allows us to locate our object in the image, so our question changes to “What is it and where it is?”.

 In a real real-life scenario, we need to go beyond locating just one object but rather multiple objects in one image.
 For example, a self-driving car has to find the location of other cars, traffic lights, signs, humans and to take appropriate action based on this information.